-- 5.01 The Vicar will appoint a Victim Response Coordinator ("Coordinator"), who will be responsible for receiving all allegations of abuse against a minor involving Personnel of the Prelature.
+- 5.01 The Vicar will appoint a Victim Response Coordinator ("Coordinator"), who will be responsible for receiving all allegations of abuse against children, youth or vulnerable persons involving Personnel of the Prelature.
 If in a given case the Coordinator is unable to carry out his or her duties, the Vicar will appoint a substitute.
 The Coordinator will receive allegations with respect, understanding and compassion; he or she must be a good listener, act with tact and sensitivity, and be understanding of the needs of those who come forward.
 The Coordinator will work with the Safe Environment Coordinator (see Prelature's Guidelines, 8). - 5.02 A telephone number and email address for contacting the Coordinator will be posted on the Opus Dei website (www.opusdei.org).
-Anyone who wishes to make (or update) an allegation of abuse against a minor by Personnel of the Prelature should contact the Coordinator. - 5.03 Any faithful of the Prelature who learns of any misconduct against a minor by Personnel of the Prelature or has reasonable cause to suspect such misconduct should report it immediately to the Coordinator, unless doing so would violate the confidentiality of spiritual direction or the priest/penitent relationship of the sacrament of Reconciliation. - 5.04 Upon being notified by any source of a allegation of abuse of a minor by Personnel of the Prelature, the Coordinator will promptly contact the person bringing the allegation.
+Anyone who wishes to make (or update) an allegation of abuse against children, youth or vulnerable persons by Personnel of the Prelature should contact the Coordinator. - 5.03 Any faithful of the Prelature who learns of any misconduct against children, youth or vulnerable persons by Personnel of the Prelature or has reasonable cause to suspect such misconduct should report it immediately to the Coordinator, unless doing so would violate the confidentiality of spiritual direction or the priest/penitent relationship of the sacrament of Reconciliation. - 5.04 Upon being notified by any source of an allegation of abuse of children, youth or vulnerable persons by Personnel of the Prelature, the Coordinator will promptly contact the person bringing the allegation.
 He or she will also initiate contact with the alleged victim unless there is serious reason to delay.
-The credibility and subsequent investigation of any anonymous allegation will be determined on a case by case basis. - 5.05 The Coordinator will coordinate assistance for the immediate pastoral care of the alleged victim and his or her family without comment as to the truth of the accusation.
+The credibility and subsequent investigation of any anonymous allegation will be determined on a case-by-case basis.

+5.05 The Coordinator will coordinate assistance for the immediate pastoral care of the alleged victim and his or her family without comment as to the truth of the accusation.
 He will ensure that they have adequate spiritual help and can offer them spiritual counseling by a qualified priest.
 If necessary, these persons will also be offered medical, psychological, and social help, as well as information about legal matters such as obtaining counsel.
-The Coordinator will also advise the victim regarding the procedures (civil and canonical) to be implemented under this Policy. - 5.06 The Coordinator will ask the person presenting the allegation to send a written report of it with as much pertinent information as possible (see Appendix 2).
+The Coordinator will also advise the victim regarding the procedures (civil and canonical) to be implemented under this Policy.

+5.06 The Coordinator will ask the person presenting the allegation to send a written report of it with as much pertinent information as possible (see Appendix 2).
 He will request the same of the alleged victim or of his or her parents.
-If necessary, the Coordinator can fill out the form and ask the victim to sign it, after he or she has read it over (or have had it read to them) and having had the opportunity to make any corrections or changes.
+If necessary, the Coordinator can fill out the form and ask the victim to sign it, after he or she has read it over (or has had it read to them) and having had the opportunity to make any corrections or changes.
 If the person agrees with the written statement but does not wish to sign it, the Coordinator will note that fact in writing.
 In cases where the Coordinator has written the statement, a canonical notary should be present when the victim reads the statement and agrees to it (whether by signing it or otherwise).
-In cases of sexual abuse involving a crime against the dignity of the sacrament of Penance (SST art.
-4), accusers will be informed that their names will not be communicated to the accused person unless they have given their express consent (Sacramentorum sancta tutela [SST], art.
+In cases of sexual abuse involving a crime against the dignity of the sacrament of Penance (Sacramentorum sancta tutela (SST), art.
+4), accusers will be informed that their names will not be communicated to the accused person unless they have given their express consent (SST, art.
 24).